aspose-cad/Aspose.CAD-API-References/english/net/aspose.cad.fileformats.cad.cadtables/caddimensionstyletable/dimdec/_index.md

 ---
 title: CadDimensionStyleTable.Dimdec
 second_title: Aspose.CAD for .NET API Reference
 description: CadDimensionStyleTable property.
-Gets or sets The dimdec 271
+Gets or sets the number of decimal places displayed for the primary units of a dimension
 type: docs
 weight: 290
 url: /net/aspose.cad.fileformats.cad.cadtables/caddimensionstyletable/dimdec/
 ---
 ## CadDimensionStyleTable.Dimdec property

-Gets or sets The dimdec 271
+Gets or sets the number of decimal places displayed for the primary units of a dimension.

 ```csharp
 public short Dimdec { get; set; }